 Sometimes it takes some time for AWS permissions to propagate, so it may take some time before LargeFS can begin uploading content.

 Note: The policy and settings above makes your bucket world-readable.
 This is because when WP Engine goes to retrieve your files from the bucket, it does this as if it was a user on the internet.
 Because of this, it is important that you do not store any non-public files in the bucket.
 Best practice is to not store any files in the bucket that are not managed by LargeFS.

 Provide Your Bucket Details to WP Engine

-All that is left is to provide the bucket name you just created to WP Engine.
-You can do this by opening a 24/7 Live Chat in your User Portal that includes your bucket name.
+All that is left is to provide the bucket details to WP Engine.
+You can do this by opening a 24/7 Live Chat in your User Portal that includes your bucket name and bucket region.
 The Support technician will then walk you through the process of validating your S3 bucket with our system.

 Once this process is completed, we will start copying over files from your local wp-content/uploads to your new Amazon S3 bucket.
 Going forward, we will continue to copy over new files uploaded over to S3.

 When using LargeFS, you are storing your website images in a separate service via Amazon S3.
 Some plugins and themes hardcode server paths when looking for images, which may cause conflicts with this service.
 Below are some known limitations and incompatibilities with LargeFS.

 TimThumb and other PHP-based dynamic image resizing tools.
 These systems use a PHP script to manually resize images as they are requested, requiring the images to be on the server itself.
 As a result, these dynamic resizing tools will not work with LargeFS.
 However, WordPress has image resizing built in natively now via srcset, so these additional tools should no longer be needed.
 The built-in image resizing in WordPress works normally with LargeFS.